 There are a great many more people who live by their untruths than not.
 Do not concern yourself with what others are doing or not doing.
 Realize there are often unspoken rules about the truth, ones set up by people who have a stake in maintaining their walls and barriers.
 Adjustments to your honesty level will affect your relationships with these types of people the most.

 What we are doing here is relearning to live in truth.
 It is not a simple task; in fact, it is one of the hardest.
 Our honesty has a history, for each area there is be a birthplace and time and other experiences that reinforced or changed it.
 Our attempts to modify our honesty in the present can come up against old walls and a maze of contributing factors.
-The walls can be very tall, and the maze daunting.
-To move forward may require assaults from a number of directions.
+The maze is the result of how entangled our thoughts and beliefs, hence our lies become.
+It is exceedingly rare that a lie stands alone.
+Typically, they develop webs of dependencies on each other.
+We all know, or most of us do, how one lie can lead to another.
+What makes working on our honesty a real challenge is the walls can be very tall, and the maze daunting.
+To move forward we almost invariably have to go at them from a number of directions.
 Our honesty is one tool; we will look at others that will assist you in finding ways to grow past your barriers.